seinecle/gephi-tutorials/docs/generated-slides/subdir/creating-a-simple-dynamic-network_temp_slides.md

 ==  !
 Clicking on "Save" saves the file in the folder you chose.
 You are back to the view on your graph.

-==  creating network "B"
+==  4.
+Creating network "B"

 ==  !
 Now, click on the "Edge pencil", just below the "Node pencil we have used (careful, the icons are identical!)

 ==  !
 [.stretch]
 image::Choosing-the-gexf-file-format.png[align="center", title="Choosing the gexf file format"]

+==  !
 Create one edge, or a couple of edges, in this way.

 ==  !
 Clicking again on the pencil stops the edge creation by mouse clicks.

 Then export the network *in the same folder* where we put the previous file (`File -> Export -> Graph File ...`)

 *This time, name the file 'network B.gexf' and remember to choose the `gexf` file format just like we did before.*

-==  modifying just one line in the files network A.gexf and network B.gexf
+==  5.
+Modifying just one line in the files network A.gexf and network B.gexf

 ==  !
 [[merging]]